WeLoveSpeed/welovespeed.com/_talks/2023/soft-navigations-are-hard.md

   slides: ~
   video: ~
 en_US:
-  title: "Soft navigations are Hard!"
+  title: "Soft Navigations Are Hard!"
   subtitle: ~
   excerpt: >-
     Are Single Page Apps faster?
 Let's discuss new technologies in the web browser that allow us to measure performance metrics for SPAs.